The Fund for Environmental Journalism awards

 Mark Olalde is a multi-media journalist from Chicago who has reported in the U.S., the Caribbean and southern Africa.
 He has published stories on mining and energy policy in Yale Environment 360, The Arizona Republic, Inter Press Service and numerous South African newspapers.
 He is an associate at the Oxpeckers Center for Investigative Environmental Journalism and an honorary research fellow at the University of the Witwatersrand's City Institute.
 His current investigation into South Africa's abandoned mines comes from a year of reporting, some of which can be found on his website: www.MarkOlalde.com.

-- "Unfinished business: Coal miners across South Africa walk away from clean up," published in Climate Home
+- "Unfinished business: Coal miners across South Africa walk away from clean up," Climate Home News, Mar 22, 2017.

-- "Bringing South Africa's Small-Scale Miners Out of the Shadows," published in Inter Press Service
+- "Bringing South Africa's Small-Scale Miners Out of the Shadows," Inter Press Service, Jan 1, 2017.

-- "Alternative Mining Indaba Makes Its Voice Heard," published in Inter Press Service
+- "Alternative Mining Indaba Makes Its Voice Heard," Inter Press Service, Mar 31, 2017.

 Published in South Africa across Independent Media titles

-- "Coal mines leave a legacy of ruin," published in Oxpeckers and republished here in the Mail & Guardian and here in Fin24
+- "Coal mines leave a legacy of ruin," Oxpeckers, April 7, 2017 and republished here in the Mail & Guardian and here in Fin24.

 Peter Schwartzstein of Connecticut, for travel and fixer expenses to produce a story for magazine and radio about how loss of food security in Iraq, complicated by man-made and environmental disruption, has contributed to the rise of ISIS in the turbulent region